 - Screening for new regulators of spinal cord repair and functional regeneration in zebrafish.

 - Comparative studies between zebrafish bridging glia and mammalian glial cells to uncover the bases for differential regenerative capacity between the highly regenerative zebrafish and poorly regenerative mouse models.

-- Reprogramming human astroglial cells into zebrafish-like bridging glia to promote spinal cord repair in humans.
+- Reprogramming human cells into zebrafish-like bridging glia to promote spinal cord repair.